Employer-Specific Benefit Guide

 Coordinate the Deferral Limits

-Max out elective 403(b) plans to the 2026 limit ($27,500), then add elective 457(b) deferrals up to another $27,500 if clinical options exist.
+Max out elective 403(b) plans to the 2026 limit ($24,500), then add elective 457(b) deferrals up to another $24,500 if clinical options exist.

 Assess Credit-Risk Exposure

-Maintain a healthy balance between traditional trust-held accounts (401k/403b) and unfunded employer-owed arrangements (457b/NQDC).
+Maintain a healthy balance between traditional trust-held accounts (401(k)/403(b)) and unfunded employer-owed arrangements (457(b)/NQDC).

 The Minnesota State Tax Overlay for Healthcare Retirees

 Minnesota has a distinct tax environment that requires proactive planning, especially for high-income physicians and executives whose retirement streams are heavily concentrated in tax-deferred accounts.
+Minnesota's 2026 income tax rates range from 5.35% to 9.85% across four progressive brackets.3

-Income Source Minnesota State Tax Treatment (2026) Strategic Planning Considerations
+| Income Source | Minnesota State Tax Treatment (2026) | Strategic Planning Considerations |

-403(b) and 401(k) Distributions Fully taxable as ordinary income.
-Minnesota state income tax rates range from 5.35% to 9.85% (as of 2026).
-Consider structured Roth conversion strategies during low-income gap years to reduce future Required Minimum Distributions (RMDs).
+| 403(b) and 401(k) Distributions | Fully taxable as ordinary income.
+Minnesota state income tax rates range from 5.35% to 9.85% (2026).3 | Consider structured Roth conversion strategies during low-income gap years to reduce future Required Minimum Distributions (RMDs).
+Results vary by individual tax situation. |

-457(b) and NQDC Payouts Fully taxable as ordinary income in the year distributed.
-No special state-level exclusions.
-Schedule payout installments over multiple years to avoid spiking into the 9.85% state bracket, coordinating with other retirement income.
+| 457(b) and NQDC Payouts | Fully taxable as ordinary income in the year distributed.
+No special state-level exclusions. | Schedule payout installments over multiple years to avoid spiking into the 9.85% state bracket, coordinating with other retirement income. |

-Legacy Pensions Taxable as ordinary income.
-Limited state-level subtraction rules apply, subject to income thresholds and phase-outs.
-Carefully evaluate lump-sum versus lifetime annuity options, analyzing how each structure affects your annual tax bracket and cash flow.
+| Pension Income | Taxable as ordinary income.
+Minnesota provides pension and annuity subtractions for certain older taxpayers, subject to age and income limits. | Carefully evaluate lump-sum versus lifetime annuity options, analyzing how each structure may affect your annual tax bracket and cash flow. |

 Our Strategy-First Planning Process for HealthPartners Families

 Our team, led by Lars Engman, MBA, and Alec Engman, B.S.
 Economics (University of Minnesota), holds FINRA Series 65 and Series 66 registrations.
 We intentionally limit our client roster so that we can focus on deep, comprehensive modeling for each household.
 We help you look at your family's assets as a cohesive unit, optimizing both partners' packages instead of looking at them in isolation.
-Before choosing an advisor, we encourage professionals to review our guide on the differences between independent fiduciary advisors and brokers to understand how different legal standards impact retirement strategies.

 Credit Risk & Asset Stress-Testing